-PS I wrote this article way back when at 1am on July 30, 2011.
+PS I wrote this article way back when at 1 am on July 30, 2011.
 I was obese, isolated, an insomniac, living alone and wondering if I would ever see any light, any type of brighter future.
-I see that years ago, my go to activity was swimming, a great exercise.
-Since then, because I do not have easy access to a swimming pool, I use the elliptical, jump rope, deadlift, squats and push ups as my go to prescription for fighting the modern plagues of obesity and depression rampant in our society.
+I see that years ago, my go-to activity was swimming, a great exercise.
+Since then, because I do not have easy access to a swimming pool, I use the elliptical, jump rope, deadlift, squats, and push-ups as my prescription for fighting the modern plagues of obesity and depression rampant in our society.

 Whenever I start to moan or groan, I think of how Gilbert survived the Burundi genocide and try to snap out of it.
-There is no excuse to be out of shape, we have everything we need here to get into and stay in shape.
+There is no excuse to be out of shape, you have everything you need to get into and stay in shape.

-If you know of other inspiring stories of survival, please share, thanks.
+If you know of other inspiring stories of survival, please share, thank you.

 If you are fighting obesity or depression, do not give up.
 Anything that anyone else can do, you can too.
 If you like running, go for it, like Gilbert.
 Otherwise, here are the first few steps you should take to beat obesity or better manage depression:

 - How to Lose 20 Pounds in 3 Months Using 5 Simple Steps

 - 8 Promising Depression Solutions (SIGECAPS) Your Doctor Didn't Tell You